KieronQuinn/DarQ/app/src/main/assets/faq.md

 No. There is no customisation with force dark, so you cannot change the colours.

 ## How can I keep DarQ up to date?
 Is DarQ available on the Play Store?
-DarQ is not on the Play Store, as it uses an accessibility service for non-accessibility purposes, which Google does not like.
-DarQ is instead available on XDA Labs, so please use the XDA Labs app to keep the app up to date.
-You can quickly open the XDA Labs listing by tapping the "About" setting on the main screen of DarQ.
+DarQ is not on the Play Store, as it uses hidden APIs, which Google does not like.
+DarQ is instead available on GitHub, and will automatically check for updates when launched.
+If you would like to check manually, use the GitHub link on the main page of DarQ, and follow the "Releases" link.